 Design Team Project Manager

-- creation of designed assets needed by any of the other teams, such as posters, flyers, designed assets for social media posts, etc.
+- creation of designed assets, such as posters, flyers, designed assets for social media posts, etc.

 Channels Project Manager

-- Distributes work back to stakeholders or submits it to our various communication channels: Sitecore, Comm Center, Outlook, ChannelsHD, calendars
+- Submits our work via various communication channels: Sitecore, Comm Center, Outlook, ChannelsHD, calendars